joemasilotti/masilotti.com/_posts/2022-01-27-railsdevs-gender-diversity.md

 ## Sponsor Ruby and Rails communities for women

-For all of 2022, railsdevs will donate 10% of its profits to women- and non-binary-focused Ruby and Rails communities.
-At the end of each month I’ll tally up everything from the [public income report](https://same-legend-a38.notion.site/railsdevs-income-report-c28706a1b3a846d4a058e4fef135aa67) and invest that money into one group.
+For all of 2022, RailsDevs will donate 10% of its profits to women- and non-binary-focused Ruby and Rails communities.
+At the end of each month I’ll tally up everything from the [public income report](https://railsdevs.com/open) and invest that money into one group.

 Investments will be in the form of newsletter sponsorships, meetup support, and donations.
 The receiving organization can choose which medium works best for them.